iamplus-sensiya/components-over-ai/readme.md

 ### Examples

-The [Over.ai Conference App](https://github.com/over.ai-team/over.ai-conference-app) is a full featured Over.ai app.
+The [Over.ai Example App](https://naughty-williams-443748.netlify.com/) is a featured Over.ai app.
 It is the perfect starting point for learning and building your own app.